 (UNIVERSITAS / ASVzR)

-The longest Baltic regatta in the world
+The longest Baltic regatta!

 The Baltic Sea is one of the most beautiful sailing areas in the world.
 There are hardly any tides and during the summer there is almost constant daylight.
 The Baltic offers all kinds of conditions, from very light to very strong winds, and from all possible directions.

 A glance at a map will make you want to sail the whole way across.
 The North-South stretch of almost 900 nautical miles provides the perfect balance between a holiday trip and a sea-going race.